 My review of the Alysanne in the north preview excerpt from a few weeks back.

-I started planning a few days before by coursing out my drive time, my arrival time, the wait line outside the theatre, how many other book fan nerds would I have to bond with, where do I go when I have to pee, name tag names?
+I started planning a few days before by coursing out my drive time, my arrival time, the wait line outside the theatre, how many other book fan nerds will I have the chance to bond with, where do I go when I have to pee, name tag names?
 Ya know, all the essentials of travel when you leave at 8am and drink gallons of coffee on your drive along the way.

 Welcome to Bayonne… nerd